 Responsibilities

-Basis IT manages and provides the basic infrastructure.
+Base IT manages and provides the basic infrastructure.
 The operation of databases and other systems such as on-premise SAP also runs via this department.
 User and rights management is also managed by this department.

 Network IT controls and manages proxies and the SAP Cloud Connector.
 This department is involved whenever internal networks need to be accessed from outside.